lvchen727/Algorithms-for-Computational-Biology/README.md

 - hmmPosteriorDecodeAssignment.m : Implemented Baum-Welch algorithm for unsupervised parameter estimation.
 - alignment-Dist-1.1.m : Implemented the Smith-Waterman algorithm for local alignment of two DNA sequences.
 - repressionSimulation-Dist-1.0.m : Simulated a system of any number of interacting repressors.
+- repressionSystem-Dev-1.2.m : Modeled a system of repressors at steady state